College Sustainability

 Employee Awards, Recognitions and Professional Development

-Indicator Definition: Percentage of benefitted employees responding positively to the Great Colleges to Work For (GCTWF) survey question, “Our recognition and awards programs are meaningful to me.”
+Indicator Definition: Percentage of benefitted employees responding positively to the following four Great Colleges to Work For (GCTWF) survey questions related to awards, recognition and professional development.

 Peer Institutions: COCC uses the comparator institution data provided by Modern Think, the organization that coordinates the GCTWF survey.
 This data is aggregated from other, similarly sized community colleges who administered the survey, providing an average score across all participating institutions.